chocolateboy/pmsencoder/README.md

 # Troubleshooting <a name="Troubleshooting"></a>

+* If PMS.conf doesn't exist, create it by clicking the "Save" icon in the PMS GUI.
+* Make sure PMS is not running when editing PMS.conf.
 * Make sure there's only one version of the plugin in the `plugins` directory.
 * Make sure the edited PMS.conf is the one PMS is using (search the filesystem for other copies).
 * Make sure `pmsencoder` is at the start of the list of engines in PMS.conf.